vorg/geom-builder/README.md

 Every time we add vertex position, color etc internal buffer size is checked and expanded by doubling its capacity as necessary.
 Therefore `builder.count` should be used to determine how many vertices to draw instead of `builder.positions.length` as not all allocated vertex has to be used.
 Similarly for meshes with cells `builder.indexCount` should be used instead of `builder.cells.length`.

-Positions must be added before cells referring to them since cells allocation checks for `builder.positionsIndex` to switch from Uint16Array to Uint32Array.

 All enabled attributes can be accessed by `builder.attribName` e.g.: `builder.colors`.

 All data methods accept structs or individual components.
 E.g. `builder.addPosition(v)` and `builder.addPosition(v[0], v[1], v[2])`.